 Your child’s hearing plays an essential role in their overall social and learning development.
-This is why determining if your child is suffering from hearing loss early on is so essential to their growth.
+So determining if your child is suffering from hearing loss early on is so vital to their growth.

-2. If you have health insurance, contact your insurance provider for a list of audiologists covered under your current plan.
-Many insurance company websites are equipped with a ratings system for healthcare professionals.
+Do you have health insurance?
+Children’s hearing may be covered.
+Contact your insurance provider for a list of audiologists covered under your current plan.
+Many insurance company websites are equipped with a rating system for healthcare professionals.

-4. Once you’ve obtained a list of audiologists, you’ll want to ensure they’re certified.
+Once you’ve obtained a list of audiologists, you’ll want to ensure they’re certified.
 We’ve provided the following list of websites to help you establish whether an audiologist is certified:

-- American Speech Language Hearing Association (ASHA)
+- American Speech-Language Hearing Association (ASHA)

 - American Academy of Audiology (AAA)

 5. Ensure They Specialize in Children’s Audiology

 Hearing is hearing, right?
 It might seem so.
 But pediatric audiology is distinctly different from other forms of audiology.
 That includes hearing tests for aging adults, job injuries, and the like.